In this post, I will explain how misdemeanors work in California.

 Under PC 1203.4, you may petition the court to expunge most convictions for a misdemeanor.

 You will want to seek an expungement since your conviction will not appear on a public database should anyone conduct a criminal background check, including landlords or private employers.

 You can apply for expungement the day after your probation ends.
 There is an exception in cases where no probation was imposed whereby you must wait one year from the date of your conviction.

 If granted, you will receive an Order of Dismissal

-Since most misdemeanors are eligible for expungement, a Certificate of Rehabilitation comes into play for those misdemeanor sex offenses that do not qualify for expungement.
-However, there are still some sex offenses, even if you are convicted of a misdemeanor, which are not eligible for a Certificate of Rehabilitation:
+Since most misdemeanors are eligible for expungement, a certificate of rehabilitation comes into play for those misdemeanor sex offenses that do not qualify for expungement.
+However, there are still some sex offenses, even if you are convicted of a misdemeanor, which are not eligible and may require a governors pardon.